-In the Advanced Certificate course you will increase your clinical knowledge in aesthetic principles and the safe practice of the latest evidence-based aesthetic medicine procedures.
+The Advanced Certificate course will increase your clinical knowledge in aesthetic principles and the safe practice of latest evidence-based aesthetic medicine procedures.

 In the Professional Diploma course you will develop the most advanced clinical knowledge and critical awareness of aesthetic medicine principles and treatment options.

 This course is for general practitioners only.